a-thul2/OutReach_AI/README.md

 * Agents must be used for drafting
 * The manager cannot write emails directly
 * Only **one email** is ever sent
+* Personally Identifiable Information (PII) must not be used

 ---